Next meeting of our Community Service committee iwill take place by Zoom March 3, 7 pm. Scroll to Agenda and Zoom Link evolving below .

 Will the possibililities of the Joiner/Sub pool help us build excitement, bonding and participation as I hope?

-Alan's chief of Distribution of Stroke Smart Leg, explanations, duration, etc. Write it all out to share with committee?
+Alan's shall be the tsar of Distribution of Stroke Smart Leg (currently Leg #4 around lunchtime), explanations, duration, etc. Write it all out to share with committee here on the Legs Defined Google Doc (sharable by gmail address).

 All: consider coming to 1 or more Interest meeting to support Maggie and field Questions.
 Those meetings (box below) will offer Maggie a time to connect on planning tasks, too.
-Liz, your WARMTH would really work for this, but I know you are tightly scheduled with work and Board responsibilites.
+Liz, your WARMTH would really work for recruiting squads to sign up, but I know you are tightly scheduled with work and Board responsibilites.
 Sneha, your enthusiasm could REALLY draw in young ones.
-Handsome JJ, who could resist you?
-Could everyone on CS and TAR push our Interest Meetings on at least 3 targets as Squad Captains???
+JJ?
+Build a squad and assign a Captain!
+Could everyone on CS and TAR push our Interest Meetings on at least 3 targets Squad Captains???

 Kaku- any interest in looking into t-shirts or caps to order?
-Would you chief that mission start to finish with delivery included?
+Would you chief that mission start to finish with a draft of "how to order" and delivery included?

-Kaku, your family might be a chief target to FORM A SQUAD to run TAR.
+Kaku and Elysa, your families might be a chief targets to FORM A SQUAD to run TAR.
 I could give you that responsibility to be our "guinea pigs" to test our registration procedures.

 I will be doing a lot of tech work, PR and liaising with our comms people like Steve, Emma, Karen with CCW in balance with my ongoing webmastering responsibilities.